 - FIRM (written and highlighted if you do NOT want the item to be sold for half price during the half price days.)

-Pin tag to the front left side of the garment so all tags will be visible while hanging in the same direction.
-(I will actually probably move the tag in this picture further to the edge so it can be seen from the side while hanging.)
+Pin (NOT staple) tag to the front left side of the garment so all tags will be visible while hanging in the same direction.

 Tag needs to be visible on the left shoulder